UCC: What we know about SIM card hacking

 Now, while UCC is right that for someone to hack into your sim card they have to first access it, it is not entirely true that you need “sophisticated” tools to swap someone’s sim card.

-That aside, where’s there’s no data indicating that someone can remotely hack your sim card before physically accessing it, technology is always evolving and anything can be possible.
+That aside, while there are no data indicating that someone can remotely hack your sim card before physically accessing it, technology is always evolving and anything can be possible.

 It is also important to note that a recent survey in Kenya revealed that over 90 percent of Kenyan banking leaders see SIM swap fraud as an issue for their organizations and over 25 percent of respondents had been victims of SIM swap fraud.